View Peggy Engleman's Obituary on www.chillicothenews.com/ and share memories

 The family would like to thank the numerous heroes of The University of Kansas Health System for their unconditional professional and respectful treatment of Peggy.

-The family requests that expressions of sympathy be made in the form of donations to the or kind acts to those in need.
+The family requests that expressions of sympathy be mad in the form of donations to the or kind acts to those in need.

 Arrangements entrusted to Cremation Center of Kansas City.